 Looking to have THE BEST SCIENCE NIGHT or LITERACY NIGHT PROGRAM EVER?
 Ask about our Best Evening Meeting Ever discount when you call!

-Tommy Johns Presents currently offers eight educationally significant programs for elementary audiences and three programs for middle school students, and we add at least one new program every year.
+Tommy Johns Presents currently offers ten educationally significant programs for elementary audiences and three programs for middle and high school students, and we add at least one new program every year.
 Every program is packed with audience participation, comedy, music, magic, puppets and more and really motivates and encourages kids to continue their learning after the assembly ends by GOING TO THE LIBRARY!

 I Love to Read!

 I Love to Read! is the most popular show in the lineup!
 This 45-minute assembly program is an interactive educational production that is part storytelling, part magic show, part game show and 100% FUN.
 I Love to Read shows kids just how much can happen when they LOVE to read!

 I Love to Read! features unusual puppets, crazy comedy, magic and audience participation to show how books can magically let readers meet all kinds of people, have all kinds of adventures and learn to do all kinds of things!
 New books as well as classics and award winners are featured in the show.
 A part of this program also teaches the importance of taking care of library books and returning them EARLY!

 Over and over we reinforce the importance of picking up a book and reading EVERY DAY.
 This unforgettable show will have your kids talking about the reading program for weeks to come!